Gender re-assignment process

-- GP practice notifies PCSE that a patient wishes to change gender via the enquiries form.
+- GP practice notifies PCSE that a patient wishes to change gender via the dedicated, secure Adoptions and Gender Reassignment online form.
 The practice should include the patient’s name and NHS number in the notification to PCSE, plus confirmation that they have discussed with the patient that this will involve the creation of a new NHS number

 - PCSE sends the GP practice a deduction notification for the patient and emails the main contact we hold for the practice (if available) the new details for the patient

 - GP practice accepts the deduction and registers the patient using the new details provided by PCSE.
 Important: Do not update the patient’s original record with their new NHS number.
 If this happens they will not be registered and will miss out on continuity of care